WBEN (AM): 1990s

 The station won numerous regional and statewide awards for its news and public-service efforts.
-Levite presided over the gradual transition of WBEN from an adult contemporary station to its current news and talk format.
+Levite presided over the gradual transition of WBEN from an adult contemporary station to a news and talk format.
 The local talk continued, along with the addition of Rush Limbaugh.
 In 1994, Levite sold the WBEN stations to Kerby Confer's Keymarket Communications organization and retired from the broadcasting business (Levite later moved to print media and took over the monthly Buffalo Spree magazine until his 2017 death).
 Keymarket later sold the properties to River City Broadcasting, which then merged with Sinclair Broadcast Group.
 In 1999, Entercom Communications bought WBEN, as well as its competitor WGR and most of Sinclair's other radio stations as Sinclair exited the radio business.

 2000-2010

 WBEN and WGR had been competing for news/talk/sports stations during the 1990s.
 In 2000, under common ownership, the stations rearranged personnel.
-WGR became the market's all-sports station, while WBEN became the market's principal commercial news/talk station.
+WGR became the market's sports radio station, while WBEN became the market's principal commercial news/talk station.

 With sister station WGR's move to sports talk, WBEN solidified its position as the dominant news/talk station.
 Market veterans John Zach and Susan Rose replaced Bill Lacy (who hosted mornings at WHTT until 2022) to host "Buffalo's Morning News".
-Tom Bauerle moved from WGR to host a mid-morning talk show, Limbaugh's program continued, and market veteran Sandy Beach moved from sister station WMJQ to host afternoon talk on the station, while evening hours were filled by syndicated lifestyle hosts Laura Schlessinger and Joy Browne; Browne and Schlessinger were later replaced by The Sean Hannity Show and Jim Bohannon, respectively.
+Tom Bauerle moved from WGR to host a mid-morning talk show, Limbaugh's program continued, and market veteran Sandy Beach—who had been primarily a music disc jockey for the previous 20 years, but had grown tired of what he called "playing doo-wop diddy" and wanted to try another style— moved from sister station WMJQ to host afternoon talk on the station, while evening hours were filled by syndicated lifestyle hosts Laura Schlessinger and Joy Browne; Browne and Schlessinger were later replaced by The Sean Hannity Show and Jim Bohannon, respectively.